Painting Techniques for High Ceilings and Hard-to-Reach Areas

 What tools and equipment will I need?

-•Paint tray with a lip or handle so you can attach it to your extension pole.
+• Paint tray with a lip or handle that can attach to a pole.

 Any tips for the actual painting process?

-•Work from a ladder or scaffold, not by standing on furniture.
+• Work from a ladder or scaffold—never on furniture.

-• Work from the center out in all directions using smooth, even strokes.
+• Paint from the center outward with smooth, even strokes.

-• Ventilate the room well and take breaks to avoid fatigue.
+• Ventilate well and take breaks to avoid fatigue.

 Final Thoughts